Olaf Build Guide by KoreanSP

 The reason I put a map like this is so you know where to put wards as a Solo top hero.
 To learn about wards later on in the game, check out Panglot's Guide on Wards and Warding.
 Not to mention a majority of the warding is done by the support/jungler.
 This doesn't mean you shouldn't ward at all, but not worry about warding as much as say, a Taric.

-This guide is all from a lot of experience, and not just a new player.
 If you're new to the game, don't be afraid to ask questions or leave a comment.
+Either myself, or perhaps other viewers will answer your questions, and if you hate my build, want it to burn in hell, or you think _____ is stupid, and so on, by all means comment and give me a reasonable answer.
 I take pride in my guide, and I'm always susceptible to change and updates.

 Olaf-The Tanky DPS Skandian